Rodridan/EndoSign/README.md

 <h1 align="center">Endometriosis Plasma Biomarker Analysis using dimensionality reduction and classification of plasma biomarkers for endometriosis.</h1>

 # Background & Biomedical Problem
 Endometriosis is a complex, heterogeneous gynecological disorder characterized by the presence of endometrial-like tissue outside the uterus.
 Affecting up to 10% of reproductive-age women, it is associated with chronic pelvic pain, infertility, and reduced quality of life.
-Diagnosis remains challenging, often delayed for years, and current clinical staging systems (such as rASRM) are inadequate to capture the diversity and severity of the disease.
+Diagnosis remains challenging, often delayed for years, and current clinical staging systems (such as rASRM) although of high importance for patient follow-up, are unable to capture the whole diversity of the disease.

- Emerging evidence shows that inflammatory plasma biomarkers and novel clinical scoring systems—such as the #Enzian classification—can provide a more granular understanding of endometriosis phenotypes.
+Emerging evidence shows that inflammatory plasma biomarkers and novel clinical scoring systems, such as the #Enzian classification system, could provide a more granular understanding of endometriosis phenotypes.
 However, integrating and analyzing these multi-dimensional datasets to uncover clinically meaningful patient subgroups and diagnostic markers remains a significant challenge.

 # Project Overview